 When you cough or have a cold, you already have to stay at home.
-In case you also get a fever, every person in your household has to stay inside - with the exception of people in crucial professions and vital processes, unless they become ill themselves.
+In case you also get a fever, every person in your household has to stay inside.

-All gatherings are forbidden until 1 June (instead of 1 April), including those for less than a hundred participants.
+All gatherings are forbidden until 1st of September, including those for less than a hundred participants.
 There will be an exception for funerals and church weddings for which more information will be published later.

 Stores and public transport are required to take measures to ensure the distance between people, for instance through a new door policy.

-Hairdressers, beauticians and other so-called ‘contact professions’ will not be allowed to continue their work until April 28th.
-For physical therapists counts: work through video calls as much as possible.
+Hairdressers, beauticians and other so-called ‘contact professions’ are allowed to continue their work.

 Mayors can designate areas where group formation is prohibited.
 These can be parks, beaches or neighborhoods.
 In case groups of three or more people do not keep to the 1.5 meter distance, fines will be given.
 There is an exception for people in the same household, such as families, or children.